Content

 Pancreatitis

 One issue that isn’t on the list?
 Hair loss.
+But it’s possible, especially if you lose weight really quickly.

 The FDA materials included in the packaging for Ozempic don’t mention any hair-related adverse effects.

-But what about other semaglutide medications, like Wegovy?
+What about other semaglutide medications, like Wegovy?
 According to the Wegovy package insert, this medication might cause hair loss in rare cases.

-In placebo-controlled clinical trials, three percent of Wegovy patients reported hair loss, while one percent of patients on placebo medication reported hair loss.
+In placebo-controlled clinical trials, three percent of Wegovy patients reported hair loss, compared to one percent who got a placebo.

-Hair loss isn’t listed as a side effect of Mounjaro in its package insert.
-However, in one clinical trial that explored the side effects of tirzepatide for weight loss, 5.7 percent of participants who took the highest dose (15 milligrams once a week) noticed hair loss compared to one percent of those who got a placebo.
+However, in one clinical trial that explored the side effects of tirzepatide for weight loss, 5.7 percent of participants who took the highest dose (15 milligrams once a week) noticed hair loss, compared to one percent of those who got a placebo.

 But age and genetics aren’t the only factors.
 Diseases like lupus and certain thyroid problems can also cause hair loss, as can stress, poor diet, and medications like chemotherapy drugs.

-Some experts associate type 2 diabetes with an increased risk of alopecia areata and frontal fibrosing alopecia — two types of hair loss associated with autoimmune diseases.
+Diabetes is just one condition on the list of those linked to hair loss.
+Some experts associate type 2 diabetes with an increased risk of alopecia areata and frontal fibrosing alopecia — two types of hair loss resulting from autoimmune diseases.

 Research shows that hair loss and weight loss can go hand in hand.
 In fact, the American Academy of Dermatology specifically mentions losing 20 pounds as a stressor that can cause hair loss.
 (By the way, this can also explain why many people lose hair after dieting.)